michaelcall/IAmMichaelCall.Planning/planning/daily-plans.md

     - [ ] Add CTAs (Calendar link, Free PDF, Brand-fit quiz).
     - [ ] Perform SEO optimization.
     - [ ] Integrate new products with the CRM.
+    - [ ] look at linking the profile to the website and use the SEO stratedgy to add services to the google profile